High-threshold fault-tolerant quantum computation with the Gottesman-Kitaev-Preskill qubit under noise in an optical setup: Highly-reliable large-scale cluster state construction

-In step 3, the 3D cluster is constructed from the hexagonal clusters by using the deterministic fusion gate without the HRM.
-In this step, the HRM can not be used to obtain the 3D cluster, because the 3D cluster needs to be constructed deterministically to perform large scale QC deterministically.
-In the conventional method \cite{KF2}, the deterministic generation between two nodes is implemented by the Bell measurement on the two leaf qubits of each of the two hexagonal clusters.
-Since the error probability of the fusion gate without the HRM is several orders of magnitude higher than that with the HRM, the error probability of the deterministic fusion gate is the bottleneck for the threshold of the squeezing.
-In this work, we propose the encoded measurement with a maximum-likelihood method to reduce the error probability of the deterministic fusion gate.
+After the preparation of the encoded hexagonal cluster states, we construct the so-called Raussendorf--Harrington--Goyal lattice referred to as the 3D cluster state in this work.
+In this step, the large-scale 3D cluster state must be constructed deterministically from the encoded hexagonal cluster states since large-scale QC should be implemented deterministically.
+In Ref.~\cite{fukui2018high}, the large-scale 3D cluster state is constructed from the hexagonal cluster described by using the deterministic fusion gate without the HRM.
+The bottleneck to improve the threshold of the squeezing level in Ref.~\cite{fukui2018high} is the error derived from the deterministic fusion gate since the error probability of the deterministic fusion gate is several orders of magnitude higher than the fusion gate with the HRM.
+In this work, we employ the encoded hexagonal cluster state to reduce the error probability of the deterministic fusion gate by using encoded ancilla qubits, as shown in Fig.~\ref{fig3}(b).
+Consequently, we can perform topologically protected MBQC on the highly-reliable 3D cluster state.

-In the proposed fusion gate without the HRM, we first implement the Bell measurement between the two leaf qubits of each of the two hexagonal clusters as shown in Fig. \ref{fig2}(g).
-After all Bell measurements, we then select the most reliable entanglement by using the maximum-likelihood method, comparing $L$ likelihoods for measurement results.
-We here assume that we obtain the $i$-the measurement deviation $\Delta_{{\rm m, A}i}$ and $\Delta_{{\rm m, B}i}$ are obtained from the $i$-the Bell measurement on the two $i$-the leaf qubits connected with the node qubit.
-The $i$-the likelihood is calculated by
+Here we describe the fusion gate with the encoded measurement in more detail, which realizes the deterministic and reliable entanglement generation between neighboring node qubits.
+Figures~\ref{fig3}(c)--(f) shows the schematic diagram for the encoded measurement, where there are three steps.
+Firstly, we implement the Bell measurement between the two leaf qubits of neighboring hexagonal clusters, as shown in Fig.~\ref{fig3}(d).
+Then, we select the most reliable entanglement from the measurement results by comparing $L$ likelihoods for the Bell measurements.
+The likelihoods are obtained from measurement results as follows.
+We assume that the $i$-the measurement deviations $\Delta_{{\rm m, A}_i}$ and $\Delta_{{\rm m, B}_i}$ are obtained from the $i$-the Bell measurement on the two $i$-the leaf qubits whose variance in the $q(p)$ quadrature is $\sigma^2_{{\rm leaf},q(p)}$.
+The $i$-th likelihood is calculated by